volodinroman/maya2016-viewport-opengl/README.md

 This class is an example of a user defined interactive tool, that simplifies a viewport callbacks creation process for drawing OpenGL primitives and filtering user actions.

 ####How it works:
-ViewportPainter class contains two methods that are responsible for initialization and uninitialization of a viewport redrawing callbacks as well as eventFilters for Maya main window.
+ViewportPainter class contains two methods that are responsible for initialization and uninitialization of a viewport redrawing callbacks as well as for installing eventFilters for Maya main window.

 When a viewport callback is initialized it calls "Update" method for every refresh of the view, after the scene is drawn but before any 2d adornments are drawn.